maronnax/puppet_loader/README.md

 # Prerequisites

-This should run nearly out of the box.
+This should work on any OSX (tested) or linux system.
+The main prerequisites is that you must have ffmpeg installed on the command line.

-If you are on OSX, you will have to install brew (follow the instructions here: https://brew.sh/) if it is not already installed (type `brew -v` on the command line; if that works you're good).
+Unfortunately this is a system specific process and is not easily done.
+One easier way (tested on OSX) would be to go to `https://ffmpeg.org/download.html`, click the icon that belongs to your system and install it.

-Otherwise you will have to make sure the 'ffmpeg' is installed in your command line - it should be readily available.
+If you do this, you will to configure your installation location/PATH variable so that

 # Installing